TallKite/linnstrument-firmware/README.md

 The  LinnStrument is an amazing instrument, very feature-rich.
 If it's new to you, we *strongly* reccommend waiting to install microLinn until after you've explored all the standard features.

 For experienced linnstrumentalists, microLinn makes exploring microtonality very easy.
 Load up your usual MPE synths, set the notes per octave, and play!
 It's that simple!
+All the microtonal retuning is done by the LinnStrument and nothing needs to be done to your synths.

 #  INSTALLATION